An Uncomfortable Inheritance

 “I don’t recall any of this,” I said softly.
 Little blondie.

 As it turned out, Mark Strand knew something about me that I didn’t know.
 He set his gaze on me as if applying a contour map.
 It wasn’t just my blond hair and blue eyes.
 No — this had to do with angles, bone structure, skin tone — this was data that didn’t add up.
 My dismissal of that clearly offended him.
-Here was a highly perceptive person — a onetime Poet Laureate of the United State, whom I admired to such a degree that I later used a line from a poem of his as an epigraph to one of my novels — demanding that I take a good hard look at myself.
+Here was a highly perceptive person — a onetime Poet Laureate of the United States, whom I admired to such a degree that I later used a line from a poem of his as an epigraph to one of my novels — demanding that I take a good hard look at myself.

 How was it that I had never suspected?
 Not even after my mother had let slip the method of my conception?
 That summer at Bread Loaf, I’d already learned from Susie about the practice of mixing sperm.
 It seems a sliver of doubt would have wedged itself within me.
 But there was none, none at all.
 I staunchly ignored the evidence.
 Instead, I sat, glib and certain under the starry Vermont sky, incurious about why this kept happening, why Mark Strand felt moved to speak with such conviction.